-Whether they’re rocking out to trending tunes, or listening to a talk show from witty presenters, the percentage of Americans listening to radio has remained steady since the 1970s!
+Whether they’re rocking out to trending tunes or listening to a talk show from witty presenters, the percentage of Americans listening to the radio has remained steady since the 1970s!

 Now that’s commitment.

-US radio stations might not be the cool new thing, but they’ve managed to keep the attention, and loyalty of their listeners for decades.
+United States radio stations might not be the cool new thing, but they’ve managed to keep the attention and loyalty of their listeners for decades.

 So, which stations are the most popular?